slacy/openmusictheory.github.io/hybridThemes.md

   <figcaption>Antecedent + Continuation: Mozart, Piano Sonata in C major, K. 330 II, mm.
 1–8</figcaption>
 </figure>

+<iframe src="https://embed.spotify.com/?uri=spotify%3Atrack%3A2l74mmkDhW5DxN7LNnkeSd" width="300" height="80" frameborder="0" allowtransparency="true"></iframe>

 A prototypical example is found in the first eight measures of Mozart's Piano Sonata in C major, II.
 The antecedent phrase contains a basic idea characterized by the repeated notes forming its anacrusis.
-This is followed by a contrasting idea formed from a scalar ascent leading to the phrase's half cadence.
-Following the antecedent phrase, the music begins to express continuation function, primarily through fragmentation and an increase in surface rhythm.
-The fragmentation uses the repeated notes from the antecedent's basic idea that is liquidated into conventional scalar figuration approaching the cadence.
+This is followed by a contrasting idea formed from a scalar ascent leading to the phrase's half cadence in m.
+4. Following the antecedent phrase, the music begins to express continuation function, primarily through fragmentation and an increase in surface rhythm.
+In the middle of m.
+6, the characteristic melodic motives are liquidated into conventional scalar figuration leading to a V:PAC.

 ## Hybrid 2 ##